brorb/710-wiki/Content/YouTube/710 Tone.md

 ```

 The channel 7/10 Tone was created on 26th Jun 2021.
-It mainly centers around [[The Logs]], with some hints around data, signals, machines (usually sentient-like AI), and time.
+It mostly centers around [[The Logs]], with some hints around data, signals, machines (usually sentient-like AI), and time.

 There exists records of (confirmed) video uploads since early-mid 2023, although everything from before 2nd January 2025 has either been unlisted or deleted.
 The only known video to survive this “purge” is [[TRANSLATED-DD.PCV]] (24th July 2023), which went private sometime around August 2025, most likely after the 2025 "purge" (see below).